GNU ELPA - code-cells

 # %% Optional title

 The first is what you get by exporting a notebook to a script on Jupyter's web interface or with the command jupyter nbconvert.
 The second style is compatible with Jupytext, among several other tools.
-The third is in the spirit of Emacs's outline mode.
-Further percent signs or asterisks signify nested cells.
+More percent signs signify nested cells.
+See section “Customization” below to learn how to change the cell boundary pattern.

 1. Minor mode